lanl/Byfl/INSTALL.md

     make
     make install

+`./configure` is included in Byfl releases but does not exist in the Git repository.
+To create it, run

+    autoreconf -f -i

 Run `./configure --help` for usage information.
 The [FSF's generic installation instructions](http://git.savannah.gnu.org/cgit/automake.git/tree/INSTALL) provide substantially more detail on customizing the configuration.

 Note that DragonEgg requires [GCC](http://gcc.gnu.org/) version 4.5 or newer.
 (Plugin support was introduced with version 4.5.)
 Technically, Byfl can build without DragonEgg support, but all of the Byfl wrapper scripts will fail to run; Byfl instrumentation will have to be applied manually, which is inconvenient.